December 18, 2013

 What's this story about?

 Frances (Greta Gerwig) and Sophie (Mickey Summer) are best friends who live together and spend their days messing around in New York.
 Their relationship changes when Sophie moves out and begins a serious relationship.
-Frances also is struggling to become a dancer and feels lost without her closest ally.
+Frances is struggling to become a dancer and feels lost without her closest ally.
 Her social graces aren’t very refined, and this leads to a series of awkward encounters.
-She moves in with Benji (Michael Zegen) and Lev (Adam Driver), but her financial situation may push her out of the city and away from her dreams.
+She moves in with Benji (Michael Zegen) and Lev (Adam Driver), but her financial situation may push her away from her dreams.

 How does the black-and-white cinematography serve the film?